Burglary and... Oops never mind...

 The group arrived in Statesboro shortly before Ben and Lane, and headed in to prepare for the immanent briefing.

-Vivian and Cooper walked over to the coffee and poured themselves a cup; a nice distraction for a private conversation.
+Vivian and Cooper walked over to the coffee and poured themselves a cup.

 "Is it me or are Nate and Mason getting a bit chummy?"
 Cooper turned his back to the group of officers and agents gathered for the briefing.